-ER, only at power up, blinks once every 200 ms if the DTE rate is set to an unsupported settings
+Only at power up, ER blinks once every 200 ms if the DTE Rate is set to unsupported settings.

-• TM: glows yellow to indicate that the mDSL Line Driver has been placed in Test Mode.
+• TM: glows yellow to indicate that the Line Driver has been placed in Test Mode.
 The unit can be placed in test mode by the local user or by the remote user.
 The TM LED will flash for 400 msec when a valid packet is received from the Managed Micro Rack SNMP/HTTP Card (part number RM261C-SNMP).